Phish jams for 3½ hours in Sphere premiere — PHOTOS

 Phish’s wild audio-visual production creats such a heightened sensation you don’t need assistance.

-You can’t fool Phish fans.
+You can’t phool Phish fans.
 You have to respect a band whose devotees can pick a newbie out of a crowd of, oh, 20,000.

 “I’ve seen a few dozen shows, thirty-ish,” Mason said.
 “This is your first?”